Get close to nature and explore the Wadandi Track

-Also known as the Rails to Trails path, a section of the Wardandi Track passes through the Vasse development, where train lines once went.
+Also known as the Rails to Trails path, a section of the Wadandi Track passes through the Vasse development, where train lines once went.
 Vasse has complemented the Track with a surrounding park and family barbecue area.

-The entire Wardandi Track will form a 106km trail from Busselton to Flinders Bay once complete.
+The entire Wadandi Track will form a 106km trail from Busselton to Flinders Bay once complete.
 The current walking and cycling track runs from Busselton Jetty to Vasse, taking in Geographe Bay and Kangaroo Gully Bridge along the way.

 Our picture-perfect Nature Playground

-The History of the Wardandi Track
+The History of the Wadandi Track

 The Wadandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.